yurko86/mysql-and-jupyter-docker/readme.md

 ```

 ## Running jupyter
-To run jupyter notebook copy url from output of
+To run jupyter notebook copy url which starts with http://127.0.0.1:8888/?token... from output of
 ```
 docker logs notebook
 ```